polar-app/polar-app/_posts/2020-02-03-anki-vs-ankiapp.md

 Let’s start with the most important part: how to differentiate between Anki and AnkiApp (Admium)

-Anki is a flashcard tool incorporating a simple yet powerful spaced repetition algorithm at its backend.
-AnkiApp (Admium) is essentially the same tool copied but developed by a corporation called Admium, though many reviews point to major issues, such as regular crashes and data loss
+[Anki](https://apps.ankiweb.net/) is a flashcard tool incorporating a simple yet powerful spaced repetition algorithm at its backend.
+AnkiApp (Admium) is essentially the same tool copied but developed by a corporation called [Admium](https://www.admium.net/), though many reviews point to major issues, such as [regular crashes and data loss](https://play.google.com/store/apps/details?id=com.ankiapp.client)

 Key differences include:

  - Design: the original Anki has a very simplistic design.
 The newer AnkiApp (Admium) has a more elaborate design, though reading their reviews, it suffers from many glitches
  - Open-source: the original Anki app is open source.
 AnkiApp (Admium) is not
  - Integration with other apps: the original Anki has many integrations, such as the relatively new Pokamanki add-on or Polar.
 AnkiApp (Admium) has no integrations that we could find.
 It only allows you to mass import data from spreadsheets
- - Community: the original Anki has a huge community, especially on Reddit.
-Our research found that the AnkiApp community indeed has its own Subreddit.
-As of January 31, 2020 that Subreddit had one user.
+ - Community: the original Anki has a huge community, especially on [Reddit](https://www.reddit.com/r/Anki/).
+Our research found that the AnkiApp community indeed has its own [Subreddit](https://www.reddit.com/r/AnkiApp/).
+As of January 31, 2020, that Subreddit had one user.
 Several Redditors did point out however, that they initially confused the Anki community with the AnkiApp (Admium) community
  - Cost: both Anki and AnkiApp (Admium) are free on the Google Play Store and $24.99 on the Apple Store

 <img src="https://i.imgur.com/aeZQal1.png" class="img-fluid border">